floating with the river…

 we are starting…

-When we started, my feelings were a mix of excitment, curiosity and fear, which is a mix I know all to well, since most of my adventures start off like that.
+When we started, my feelings were a mix of excitement, curiosity and fear, which is a mix I know all to well, since most of my adventures start off like that.
 The only difference might be the intensity of one feeling over another. read more

 It’s party time!